onepanelio/core-docs/docs/deployment/single-node/microk8s.md

 :::

-3. Populate `params.yaml` before applying, follow the instructions in the template, you can also refer to the [configuration files](/docs/deployment/configuration/files) section.
+3. Populate `params.yaml` by following the instructions in the template, and referring to [configuration file sections](/docs/deployment/configuration/files#sections) for more detailed information.

 :::note
 See [configuration metallb](/docs/deployment/configuration/files#metal-lb) for metallb specific details.